sdelkach/Diploma-Project/README.md

 ---

->After that, we have 2 values(API token name & secret key), go to Master server to th panel, choose Servers--Add new server(and provide server info from the Slave server), then for a get access to creating, managing, deleting VMs, we provide 2 values from proxmox API section to the slave setup in left panel of main server Virtualizor:
+>After that, you have 2 values(API token name & secret key), go to Master server to th panel, choose Servers--Add new server(and provide server info from the Slave server), then for a get access to creating, managing, deleting VMs, you provide 2 values from proxmox API section to the slave setup in left panel of main server Virtualizor:

 * **Add info for managing slave server**
 <p align="center"><img width="650" alt="image" src="https://github.com/user-attachments/assets/872218b7-6d9e-44bf-99bb-4c82678b29b4" /></p>

 * Do the same with remain servers.
-Next step is adding LVM(multipath - pairs to all 3 nodes of cluster) storage, which have already setuped by other department(but you can imagine that the storage is just standard LVM, it doesnt matter in this case).
+Next step is adding LVM(multipath - pairs to all 3 nodes of cluster) storage, already configured by another department(but you can imagine that the storage is just standard LVM, it doesnt matter in this case).

 <p align="center"><img width="650" alt="image" src="https://github.com/user-attachments/assets/e1bf6cc1-79ee-46de-ac47-28311ac47db7" /></p>